tldr-pages/tldr/pages/linux/virt-xml-validate.md

 # virt-xml-validate

-> Validate libvirt xml files against a schema.
+> Validate libvirt XML files against a schema.
-> If a schema is not specified the schema is determined by the root element in the XML file.
+> If a schema is not specified, the schema is determined by the root element in the XML file.
 > [More information: https://libvirt.org/manpages/virt-xml-validate.html].

 - Validate a XMl files against a specific schema: